Spice up your inbox with FREE German recipes and a free recipe ebook!

 Then pour the steaming hot broth over the 'noodles'.
 A sprinkle of fresh herbs as a garnish and serve immediately.

-Make sure the broth is steaming hot so that it will warm the noodles in the bowls and serve immediately.
+Make sure the broth is steaming hot to warm the pancakes in the bowl, and serve right away for the best flavor.

 Makes 4 servings